Toplogic-Inc/log-surgeon-rust/README.md

 Both members contributed to the overall architecture, unit testing, integration testing, and library finalization.
 Both members reviewed the other's implementation through GitHub's Pull Request.

-## Lessons learned and concluding remarks
+## Lessons Learned and Concluding Remarks
 This project provided us with an excellent opportunity to learn about the Rust programming language.
 We gained hands-on experience with Rust's borrowing system, which helped us write safe and reliable code.